 ABSTRACT.
-From experience, we realize that the overwhelm of beginning a digitization effort in a small herbarium largely stems from not knowing where to start and not clearly understanding how to sort out the litany of options available.
-Moreover, price of a reliable set-up may also seem like an insurmountable impediment.
+From experience, we realize that the overwhelm of beginning a digitization effort in a small herbarium largely stems from not knowing where to start and not clearly understanding seem like an insurmountable impediment.
 In many situations, herbaria have supplies that can be repurposed for digitization that will help keep start-up costs low.
 If nothing is available, we suggest a complete system for as low as \$2500 USD.
-If more resources can be used, a top-of-the line computer, camera, lighting system, external hard drive, copy stand, barcode scanner, barcode labels, color separation guide, and accessories can be purchased for \$10,000 USD.
-We recommend using image capture software that comes complimentary with the camera and free database platforms for label data.
-We will discuss practical aspects of image and data capture and storage including selecting the appropriate camera, lens, lighting, accessories, image processing, database, and data storage options.
-We will also address student worker productivity, satisfaction, and learning opportunities.
-Specimen digitization and data sharing are viable and necessary for small collections with limited resources.
+If more resources can be used, a top-ofthe line computer, camera, lighting system, external hard drive, copy stand, barcode scanner, barcode labels, color separation guide, and accessories can be purchased for \$10,000 USD.

+capture and storage including selecting the appropriate camera, lens, lighting, accessories, image processing, database, and data storage options.
+We will also address student worker are viable and necessary for small collections with limited resources.